-Name Repository Description of Requirement Enterprise Linux for Real Time for NFV (RHEL 7 Server) (RPMs) rhel-7-server-nfv-rpms Repository for Real Time KVM (RT-KVM) for NFV.
+Name Repository Description of Requirement Red Hat Enterprise Linux 8 for x86_64 - Real Time (RPMs) rhel-8-for-x86_64-rt-rpms Repository for Real Time KVM (RT-KVM).
 Contains packages to enable the real time kernel.
 This repository should be enabled for all Compute nodes targeted for RT-KVM.
+NOTE: You need a separate subscription to a Red Hat OpenStack Platform for Real Time SKU before you can access this repository.
+Red Hat Enterprise Linux 8 for x86_64 - Real Time for NFV (RPMs) rhel-8-for-x86_64-nfv-rpms Repository for Real Time KVM (RT-KVM) for NFV.
+Contains packages to enable the real time kernel.
+This repository should be enabled for all NFV Compute nodes targeted for RT-KVM.
 NOTE: You need a separate subscription to a Red Hat OpenStack Platform for Real Time SKU before you can access this repository.